tainvecs/dotfiles/plugins/ms/README.md

 # Meilisearch Zsh Terminal Plugin

-This is zsh plugin build for Meilisearch API request in Terminal.
+This is a zsh plugin built for Meilisearch API requests in Terminal.

-It is built based on `curl` and is meant to help users quickly test Meilisearch from Terminal.
+It is written based on `curl` and is meant to help users quickly test Meilisearch from Terminal.

 ## Environment